Tea House/ Camping

 Kathmandu is the historical and cultural heart of Nepal and has been a popular destination for tourists ever since Nepal opened its doors to visitors.
 The city presents a wonderful mix of Hinduism, Tibetan Buddhism and Western influence.
 There will be a guided tour to UNESCO World Heritage Sites Boudhnath, the largest Buddhist stupa in Nepal and after that to Pashupatinath, the most popular Hindu shrine dedicated to Lord Shiva.
 You take a tour to Patan also called as Lalitpur (the City of Artisans), which is 5km away from Kathmandu.
 You will walk through Patan Durbar Square, and delight in the architectural wonders of Malla era.
 Mahaboudha Temple, Kumbeshwor Temple, Krishna Temple and Golden Temple are the major attractions at the square.

-A scenic flight of thirty minutes from Kathmandu brings us to Lukla airport, a cliff-hanging airport in Khumbu from where most of the trekking in Everest region begins.
+Early morning you will be transferred to Ramechhap airport to catch the Lukla flight.
+A scenic flight of 15 minutes from Ramechhap brings us to Lukla airport, a cliff-hanging airport in Khumbu from where most of the Everest trekking is started.
 After meeting the crew, you head up the Dudh Koshi Valley on a well-marked trail and then stay overnight in Phakding.

 From Phakding, you cross and re-cross the river on high suspension bridges.
 Beyond Monjo is the entrance to Sagarmatha National Park which was set-up in order to protect and preserve the fragile mountain environment.
 You then take a steep hike to Namche, one of the most important stopovers during the trip.
 If the weather is clear, you get the first glimpse of Mt Everest.
 Namche is the main trading center in the Khumbu and has a busy Saturday market - a meeting place for the locals and the people from neighboring vicinity.